Company not ready to release my previous year variable pay after put the resignation in second year

 Dear Mohan,

-I do not understand anything from your post, it is posted that you tendered resignation on Dec'2017 and how could February'2017 be your last working day.
-You check everything at your end before moving to else whwere for result.
+I do not understand anything from your post.
+It is stated that you tendered your resignation in Dec '2017, so how could February '2017 be your last working day?
+Please ensure you check everything at your end before moving elsewhere for results.

-You are eligible for all that is in your appoinment letter, depends upon the conditions.
-You need to consult a lawyer mostly dealing the labour matters, with all relevant documents.
-There after file a case before the Labour Officer of the area, where your company is existing.
+You are eligible for all that is outlined in your appointment letter, depending on the conditions.
+I recommend consulting a lawyer, especially one who specializes in labor matters, with all relevant documents.
+Following that, you should file a case before the Labor Officer of the area where your company is located.

 saswatabanerjee

-What is the terms on which the variable pay is stated in your appointment letter?
+What are the terms on which the variable pay is stated in your appointment letter?
 Once you share the details of the same, the members will be able to guide you better.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute